-Finding a location that is both environmentally focused and packed full of fun venues that go beyond spending time in nature can be a challenge.
+Finding a location that is both eco-friendly focused and packed full of fun venues that go beyond spending time in nature can be a challenge.
 However, there are a few destinations that have spent the time and money necessary to ensure the surrounding environment is not only sustainable but complete with events that appeal to people of all ages.

 California is one of the most environmentally conscious states in the country.
 San Diego is progressive and environmentally proactive.
 They have a Green Building Program which helps homeowners implement strategies to conserve resources and improve the environment.
 The city is also a powerhouse in facilitating annual events to build the community and attract visitors.